-The tree was planted in a specially-commissioned 1.2m diameter brushed stainless steel container and now provides a stunning centrepiece to the new library.
+The tree, whose cloud-like branches create an interesting sculptural form, was planted in a specially-commissioned 1.2m diameter brushed stainless steel container and now stands as a stunning centrepiece to the new library.

-The tree is surrounded by an outer circle of high workbenches where students can study under the branches above, and, as it has been proved that plants help improve concentration, the students should experience added benefits when studying by the tree.
+The tree is surrounded by an outer circle of high workbenches where students can study.
+Research shows that plants help improve concentration, so the students can experience added benefits when studying around the tree.